 We will lend up to 100% of the value of the property, subject to a maximum of £300,000 (£90,000 minimum).
-We will assess your application and the actual amount you can borrow will depend on your income after the deduction of household expenses and other financial commitments.
+The actual amount you can borrow will depend on your income after the deduction of household expenses and other financial commitments.

 What security is needed?

-1. Security through savings: this allows the family member(s) to use their savings to help the buyer without having to ‘give’ the money to them.
+1. Security through savings: this allows the family member(s) to use their savings to help you (the buyer) without having to ‘give’ the money to you.
 The family member(s) deposit cash in a specifically designed savings account with the Society.
 The cash deposited must be for an amount equal to 20% of the value of the property to be purchased.

 3. Or, a combination of options 1 and 2 is available.
 The minimum amount of each security option is £5,000.